dart-lang/language/working/value-classes/feature-specification.md

 ### `==` and `hashCode`

-Value classes have value equality, which means two instances are equal if they are the same class and all of their corresponding value fields are equal:
+Value classes have value equality, which means two instances are equal if they are the same class and all of their corresponding instance fields are equal:

 ```dart
 value class Point(int x, int y);